RocketPuppy/Retrograde/CHEATSHEET.md

 * Spacecraft in an orbital with debris have one fewer maximum delta-vee for each debris in the orbital.
 * At the end of the turn, all spacecraft with zero delta-vee in an orbital that contains debris take one point of damage for each debris in the orbital.

+# Research
+* Each turn, any untapped asset may perform research.
+* An asset that performs research becomes tapped.
+* Draw one card when an asset performs research.

 # Construction
 * Each turn, any untapped asset may allocate its construction power in one of three ways.
     * An asset may contribute all of its construction power as construction points to a spacecraft under construction on it.